-A strongly performing Melbourne’s North will have positive flow-on effects for neighbouring regions and those further afield.
+A strongly performing Melbourne’s north will have significant flow-on effects for neighbouring regions and those further afield.
 Ongoing investment in freight and transport infrastructure will positively impact national productivity.

-Melbourne’s North is growing and changing.
+Melbourne’s north is growing and changing.
 Our region comprises over one million people, with Victorian Government data indicating that this will expand to just under 1.5 million in less than 17 years.
-60% of our population are of working age.
+A total of 60 per cent of our population are of working age.

-Melbourne’s North also produces $40 billion worth of goods and services every year and growing by 4.7% per annum.
+Melbourne’s north also produces $40 billion worth of goods and services every year and growing by 4.7 percent annually.

-This demonstrates that any transformational investment now will support the long term needs of our community.
+This demonstrates that any transformational investment now will support our long-term needs.

 We want healthy, vibrant communities, made up of people who have every chance to achieve their education, career and lifestyle goals.

-We want our residents and future residents to aim high, and know that a world class education, careers within diverse industries and safe, affordable, inclusive communities are either right on their doorstep or easy to access.
+We want our current and future residents to aim high.
+And we want them to know that world-class education, a range of careers and safe, affordable, inclusive communities are either right on their doorstep or easy to access.

 We want to celebrate our diversity as one of our greatest strengths.